American Locomotive Company: Steam era

-Alco automobiles
+Alco automobiles (1906–1913)

 The company diversified into the automobile business in 1906, producing French Berliet designs under license.
 Production was located at Alco's Rhode Island Locomotive Works in Providence, Rhode Island.
 Two years later, the Berliet license was abandoned, and the company began to produce its own designs instead.
 An Alco racing car won the Vanderbilt Cup in both 1909 and 1910 and competed in the first Indianapolis 500 in 1911, driven on all three occasions by Harry Grant.

 ALCO's automotive venture was unprofitable, and they abandoned automobile manufacture in 1913.
 The Alco automobile story is notable chiefly as a step in the automotive career of Walter P. Chrysler, who worked as the plant manager.
 In 1911 he left Alco for Buick in Detroit, Michigan, where he subsequently founded the Chrysler Corporation in 1925.